Maltthael/Calculator-in-Python/README.md

+## Calculator Master

-What this app does?
+ What this code does

-A menu option to navegate throuth the functions above

-Register new restaurants in the system

-List all registered restaurants in the system

-Activate or desactivate any restaurant by searching for the name(Like if he is ON or OFF)

-There's no front end(Just some different typografy) or BD, just the raw back-end.
+- Performs the four basic math operations.
+- Displays the result of the calculation.
+- Handles errors such as:
+  - division by zero
+  - non-numeric input
+  - invalid operator

+There is no front-end and no database.
+This project focuses only on the raw back-end logic.